AbramKanime/alx-system_engineering-devops/0x00-shell_basics/README.md

-Writing a script that prints the absolute path name of the current working directory A script displaying the contents lists of my current directory
+Writing a script that prints the absolute path name of the current working directory A script displaying the contents lists of my current directory A script to change my working directory to home directory